raybandss/clan-6b6t-bot/README.md

 ```
 Updates your availability status for users to see.

-### Marking a Transaction as Completed
+### Marking a Transaction as Completed (Staff Only)

 ```
 /completed @username
 ```
-Gives the mentioned user the "Completed" role, allowing them to leave reviews.
+Gives the mentioned user the role of your choosing, allowing them to leave reviews.
+(Or whatever you'd like to use it for)

 ## 🔄 Planned Features

-- [ ] Integration with Minecraft server for real-time player status
+- [ ] User-friendly commands
-- [ ] Automatic delivery tracking system
+- [ ] Automatic replies
-- [ ] User reputation system
-- [ ] Clan management tools
+- [ ] Welcome channel setup
-- [ ] Economy and transaction management
+- [ ] Moderation commands

 ## 🐛 Troubleshooting

 ### Common Issues

 **Bot not responding to commands**
-- Ensure the bot has proper permissions in your Discord server
+- Ensure you ran `node deploy-commands.js` before starting the bot
-- Check that your `.env` file has the correct TOKEN
-- Verify the bot is online in the Discord Developer Portal

 **MongoDB Connection Issues**
 - Check that your MongoDB URI is correct